 The special voting share holders are entitled to nominate and elect four Directors to the Company's Board of Directors, provided that they own not less than 20% of the aggregate number of outstanding CPC common shares and CPLP exchangeable LP units (exchangeable for CPC common shares).
-The special voting share holders are entitled to nominate and elect two Directors to the Company's Board of Directors, provided that they own less than 20% but not less than 10% of the aggregate number of outstanding CPC common shares and CPLP exchangeable LP units.
+The special voting share holders are entitled to nominate and elect two Directors to the Company's Board of Directors, provided that they own less than 20% of the aggregate number of outstanding CPC common shares and CPLP exchangeable LP units.